deislabs/helm-workshop/02-charts/README.md

 # Charts

 Helm uses charts as the installable unit.
-A Chart is a package containing at least three things:
+A Chart is a package containing at least three components:

 - A [`Chart.yaml`](https://docs.helm.sh/developing_charts#the-chart-yaml-file), which describes the chart
 - [Templates](https://docs.helm.sh/developing_charts#template-files), which Helm transforms into Kubernetes manifests
 - A [`values.yaml` file](https://docs.helm.sh/developing_charts#templates-and-values), which defines and describes configurable parameters

-These files are all bundled together into an archive that can easily be moved from one place to another.
+These files are all bundled together into an archive that can be moved from one place to another.
 Charts are frequently stored in _chart repositories_ like <https://hub.helm.sh>.
 Helm repositories contain collections of charts that Helm can inspect, search, and install.

 To get more in depth information overview about charts, see this [Intro to Charts](https://docs.helm.sh/developing_charts/#charts) documentation.

 ## Creating a Chart

 To get started, we need to create a new directory.
-In this guide, we will be using linux filepath conventions, though Windows-style filepaths work with very similar commands.
+In this guide, we will be using linux filepath conventions, though Windows-style filepaths work with similar commands.

 Start by running the Helm command to create a new basic chart: